saur-dash/project_06__capstone_project/README.md

 ### Choice of Technologies
 #### Airflow
-Airflow was chosen because it allows you to create complex, interdependent data pipelines in a concise manner.
-This software includes pre-build hooks and operators which make working with other cloud-based services easy, additionally, its rich github community provides a wealth of solutions to common problems.
+Airflow was chosen because it allows you to create complex pipelines of interdependent tasks in a concise and modular manner.
+Airflow includes many pre-built hooks and operators which make working with other cloud-based services straightforward and its rich github community provides a wealth of solutions to common problems.

 With the Airflow UI, it is easy to inspect the status of running jobs, or the code which triggered an error in a failed job along with its stack trace.
 Your data pipelines are represented visually in the Graph View of the UI; this view will update as you make changes to your code, essentially giving you a live view of the structure which is invaluable when composing tasks.